 The Dixie continues to be actively involved in North Webster’s Mermaid Festival.
 DSI President Karilyn Metcalf organizes participation in the official festival program book, orchestrates the booth in the Merchant’s Building, and organizes the parade entry.

 DSI continues its mutually beneficial partnership with the Lakeview Pizza King restaurant for ticket sales.
 Internal procedures are under the leadership of DSI board member and Captain Jodie Pensinger.

 The new “Ride the Dixie” slogan was adopted.
-As part of this, the new website is: www.ridethedixie.org and the new e-mail address is firstname.lastname@example.org or call 1-888-80-DIXIE (34943).
+As part of this, the new website is www.ridethedixie.com.
+The email address is email@example.com call 1-888-80-DIXIE (34943).
 The Dixie also has her own Facebook page!

 The “Voice of the Dixie” and DSI board member Bob Barnes has updated the boat’s professional tour commentary and music as well as our phone recordings.
 Our community organization is very fortunate to have a pro voice artist like Bob as a dedicated member of the Dixie Family.
 Bob also provides live music during the Dixie Boat's 9pm Saturday night twilight cruise.

 The great people associated with the Dixie are truly her greatest asset.
 DSI is most thankful for the many people that contribute actively as members of our corporate Board , as our “Friends of the Dixie” Volunteers Advisory Board, as crew members, and as volunteers in a variety of ways.

 The Chamber of Commerce renamed Sidewalk Day, its main annual business event, to Dixie Day in recognition of the boat as a core community symbol for over 80 years.
 What an honor this is for the Dixie!